kaplayjs/kaplay-site/src/content/blog/sok1.md

 fixes and community support.

 We are working in `v3001`, why not **4000**?
 Because we want to add new features and fix bugs without breaking the API.
-The idea is have atleast a _99.99%_ of games made with Kaboom.js **v3000** working in KAPLAY **v3001**.
+The idea is to have atleast a _99.99%_ of games made with Kaboom.js **v3000** working in KAPLAY **v3001**.

 We owe a huge debt of gratitude to the original Kaboom.js community, now the thriving KAPLAY community.
 Special thanks go to:

 -   **tga**, original creator of Kaboom.js.
-Thanks for create this amazing library.
+Thanks for creating this amazing library.
--   **MF**, for be a great contributor in Kaboom.js and also in KAPLAY, doing all the engineer work.
+-   **MF**, for being a great contributor in Kaboom.js and also in KAPLAY, doing all the engineer work.
--   **niceEli**, for be a great contributor in CI and also be active in the community.
+-   **niceEli**, for being a great contributor in CI and also being active in the community.
--   **AmySpark**, who contributed to the code and also be active in the community.
+-   **AmySpark**, who contributed to the code and also is active in the community.
--   **neverUsedDC**, for be a contributor in the code and also be active in the community.
+-   **neverUsedDC**, for being a contributor in the code and also is active in the community.
--   **SpcFork**, for be a contributor in the code and also be active in the community.
+-   **SpcFork**, for being a contributor in the code and also is active in the community.
--   **Haroon**, for be moderator of the Discord server and also be active in the community.
+-   **Haroon**, for being moderator of the Discord server and also is active in the community.
--   **Shoozza**, for be a contributor in the code.
+-   **Shoozza**, for being a contributor in the code.
--   **JSLegendDev**, for create content about KAPLAY.
+-   **JSLegendDev**, for creating content about KAPLAY.
--   **Gamedev.js**, for create a [post](https://gamedevjs.com/tools/kaplay/)
+-   **Gamedev.js**, for creating a [post](https://gamedevjs.com/tools/kaplay/)
     about KAPLAY.
 -   And all the other **contributors** and **community members**.

-These individuals have been instrumental in transitioning from Kaboom.js to KAPLAY and continue to drive the library forward.
+These individuals have been instrumental in transitioning from Kaboom.js to KAPLAY and continuing to drive the library forward.

 ## New features